 Lesser known effects of cannabis on your body

 Cannabis can be a relaxing break at the end of the day, a hobby to share with friends, and a fun and hilarious way to make movies, music, and TV shows a lot more enjoyable.
 But with hundreds of active compounds in marijuana, there is no shortage of effects it can have on the human body, including some that aren’t obvious.
+It's important to understand both the benefits and side effects, although very few, of cannabis.

 The effects of cannabis have a lot to do with the endocannabinoid system (ECS), which exists in all vertebrates and which plays a key role in regulating all types of crucial functions such as sleep, pain, and appetite.
+Cannabis's impact on the body is mediated through the interaction between cannabinoids and the ECS.

 Our bodies produce their own cannabinoids, but the ECS can be stimulated by at least some of the more than 140 cannabinoids found in cannabis (“phytocannabinoids”) — like THC — producing the plant’s effects on the human body.
+Understanding the interplay between cannabis and physiological effects can provide insights into its therapeutic potential and the possible side effects associated with its use.

 1. There’s a correlation between cannabis and lower weight